What is the VHW Partnership?

-The Vermilion Headwaters Watershed is a partnership of stakeholders, including farmers, community leaders, government agencies, research institutions and non-profit organizations, working to reduce the loss of nitrogen from farmland in the watershed.
-Farmers adopting conservation cropping systems, which include practices such as reduced tillage, cover crops, nutrient management and tile water treatment, can help protect water quality and improve a farmer’s bottom line.
+The Vermilion Headwaters Watershed Partnership is a collaboration of stakeholders, including farmers, community leaders, government agencies, research institutions, and non-profit organizations, working to reduce the loss of nitrogen from farmland in the VHW.
+By adopting conservation cropping systems, which include practices such as reduced tillage, cover crops, nutrient management, and tile water treatment, farmers can help protect water quality and improve their bottom line.

 The Vermilion Headwaters Watershed is a 305,573-acre rural watershed encompassing parts of Livingston, Ford, Iroquois, and McLean Counties in Illinois.
 This watershed has been identified as one of the top five non-point source nitrogen loading watersheds in Illinois and is a major contributor to nitrogen loading in the Mississippi River.
 The watershed has also been identified as a high priority watershed by the Illinois Nutrient Loss Reduction Strategy.

 VHW partners include American Farmland Trust, NRCS, The Wetlands Initiative, Livingston and Ford Counties Soil and Water Conservation Districts, Precision Conservation Management, and Compeer Financial.
 These partners are working together to develop a 9-element watershed plan to achieve water quality goals within the Vermilion Headwaters.
 The watershed management plan includes an overview of the current conditions of the watershed, including physical, chemical, and biological characteristics of the stream network, as well as current land use and potential sources of impairment.